wp-plugins/recipe-of-the-day/readme.txt

  == Upgrade Notice ==

+= 2.9.5 =
+Automatically upgrade the plugin and all previous settings should remain intact.
+Tested upto 3.1.2 WP.

 = 2.9.4 =
 Automatically upgrade the plugin and all previous settings should remain intact.
 Tested upto 3.1.1 WP.